github-community-projects/private-mirrors/README.md

   <a href="#license">MIT License</a>
 </p>

 This is a Next.js project with an accompanying GitHub App that allows you to contribute to an upstream project using a private repository in your own organization.
-This is useful for organizations that want to keep their code private and perform their own checks before making any code public.
+This is useful for organizations that want to keep their code private and perform their own checks before making any code changes public.

 > [!WARNING]
 > This app is still a work in progress and is not considered stable just yet.
-We still recommend trying out the app because we'd love to hear from you!
+We still recommend trying out the app because [we'd love to hear from you](https://github.com/github-community-projects/internal-contribution-forks/issues/new)!

 ## Background